 Inappropriate use of chemicals led to a resistant pest that is responsible for colony losses on a grand scale.

-We have learned to take an integrated approach to manage pests, and this goes for farming as well.
+We have learned to take an integrated approach to manage pests, which goes for farming.

 Tax Benefits of Beekeeping